 Electronic Health Record (EHR) & Electronic Medical Records (EMR) are often assumed to be the same because they are both digital version of a patient’s health record.
 However, there is a significant dissimilarity between the two and their influence on a lawsuit.

 An Electronic Medical Record is a digital version of a patient’s chart.
 It contains all details “medical” such as diagnosis and treatment history.
 This digital record typically stays with the provider’s office and is not shared with any other practice.
 If a patient changes from one doctor or hospital to another, his or her EMR likely will not be transferred.
 Instead, the patient’s records might have to be printed, scanned, and e-mailed or mailed in order to be shared.
 Benefits of an EMR include:

-- Monitor and identify which patient is due for treatments, therapy, or vaccines.
+- Monitoring and identifying which patient is due for treatments, therapy, or vaccines.

 - Its digital nature allows easy storage & accessibility preventing errors, loss & tampering of sensitive information.

 An Electronic Health Record contains the patient’s records from multiple doctors or hospitals and provides a more ample, long-term view of a patient’s health.
 It consists of a patient’s demographics, test results, present illness conditions, clinical history, mental health data, current and present medications.
 Benefits of an EHR:

 - Allows sharing of important health information nationwide (or worldwide) in a protected manner.

 - Aids important decision-making processes in terms of a patient’s health.

 - Acts as a repository for all test results such as lab tests, x-rays, radiology results, etc.